 Unfortunately, we, readers, not always enjoy the books we decide to pick up.
 Irrespective of how much research we do on a book, our expectations may end up not being met.
 In 2016, the year I started blogging, I read two books that disappointed me, although I didn’t completely dislike them.
 They were just tolerable reads I was expecting to like much more than I actually did.
 This year, however, I can surely say I didn’t like three of the books that I read.

-The main character of this novel, Jim Hawkins, unknowingly joins a group of pirates in search of Captain Flint’s hidden treasure.
-I was hoping for a thrilling adventure, but instead got a joyless bland story which I, nevertheless, manged to read until the end.
+The main character in this novel, Jim Hawkins, unknowingly joins a group of pirates in search of Captain Flint’s hidden treasure.
+I was hoping for a thrilling adventure, but instead I got a joyless bland story, which I, nevertheless, managed to read until the end.

 After liking A Desumanização by the Portuguese author Valter Hugo Mãe, I was expecting to also enjoy this novel about two Japanese neighbours, Itaro and Saburo, who are in open conflict.
 But my expectations were completely misplaced.
 The plot didn’t appeal to me at all and the writing style completely overpowered the story.
 Its pretentiousness even irked me in some instances.